sensmore/kappe/README.md

 `kappe convert [-h] [--config CONFIG] [--overwrite] input output`

+For complete option details use `kappe convert --help`.

 Converts a single file or a directory of files to the MCAP format.

 ### Topic